The 5 Most Important Customer Experience Metrics and KPIs

 - Share helpful communications that add value.
-If you sell products or services that can be purchased on a recurring basis, consider sending purchase reminder notifications.
+If you sell products or services that can be purchased on a recurring or subscription basis, consider sending purchase reminder notifications.
 (It’s time to stock up on X product again!)

 The knowledge shared in this article can help you create best-in-class CX.
 Lower churn rates, higher customer retention rates, greater customer satisfaction, and higher site conversion rates could all be yours.

 Keep track of every single metric here – especially if you run a startup – so you can know what to tweak and improve upon as you scale.
 No matter the size or success of your organization, it’s important that you continue to collect and analyze customer experience data, as it will shed light on how satisfied your customers are, identify areas in need of improvement, and allow you to retain customers.
 Most importantly, it will give you a leg up on your competition!
 In an increasingly competitive and crowded online marketplace, premier CX is a proven way to stand out from your competitors.

 Ready to take your CX metrics to new heights?
 It’s an easy decision because Simplr’s conversational commerce capabilities include the tools you need to create a seamless path to purchase for your potential buyers.
 Removing friction and adding consultation helps you develop a best-in-class customer experience that will give you a distinct competitive advantage.